GirlGuiding North West England · The Serengeti, Tanzania

 Meet Eleanor

-An award-winning dancer since the age of four, she competes nationally across Hip Hop, Commercial, Latin and Contemporary — holding IDTA Gold Bars and more first, second and third-place finishes than she has shelf space for.
+Dancing since the age of four, Eleanor is now an award-winning competitor on the national stage — competing nationally as both an individual and part of a team across Hip Hop, Commercial, Latin and Contemporary, holding IDTA Gold Bars and more first, second and third-place finishes than she has shelf space for.
 She trains, she performs, she competes.
 And then she hikes the Pennines at the weekend.

 🦁 Lion Legacy